New I-10 project will impact drivers on Jacksonville's Westside

 "Traffic can get jammed up.
 I think 10 has been an issue for a long time.
 There's always traffic.
 People going downtown, it gets backed up, so it is an issue," Taft said.

-FDOT will add two additional eastbound and two additional westbound lanes on I-10 between I-95 and I-I-295.
-The heaviest delays will be between 6 a.m. and 10 a.m. and between 3 p.m. and 7 p.m.
+FDOT will add two additional eastbound and two additional westbound lanes on I-10 between I-95 and I-295.
+The heaviest delays will be between 6 and 10 a.m. and between 3 and 7 p.m.

 Edlicia Tomlin lives on the Westside and has mixed feelings about the project.